scholarslab/scholarslab.github.io/collections/_posts/2011-09-20-introducing-our-digital-work-songs-of-the-victorians.md

 title: 'Introducing Our Digital Work: “Songs of the Victorians” '
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Literature
+- literature
-- Music
+- music
-- praxis program
+- praxis
 ---

 In response to [Ed’s suggestion](http://www.scholarslab.org/praxis-program/getting-to-know-our-praxis-peers-samples-of-our-digital-work/) that we introduce ourselves and our digital work, I thought I would spend some time explaining my own project on Victorian musical settings of Victorian poems, which I developed through the NINES fellowship program here at UVa.